katiehuangx/Transition-into-Data-Analytics/README.md

 Hello I'm Katie!

-This is my personal experience of transitioning into Data Analytics via self-study route based on my study style, so it may not suit everyone.
+This is my personal experience based on my study style.

 **📕 My Study Style**
-- I prefer watching videos rather than reading textbook because I'm a visual person.
+- I prefer watching videos rather than reading textbook because I'm a visual person and need to see how the code works.
-- I'm more disciplined when I take paid courses, because I've paid for them and so, I have to complete them (and not waste money!).
+- I'm more disciplined when I take paid courses, because I've paid for them and so, I have to complete them (and not waste money 😅).
 - I'm not a textbook person, but I recently purchased the Python for Data Analysis book so this might change... 👀

 **🧐 What You Need to Know?**